Key Performance Indicators

 ||

-- Target: Growth to equal the national average of Alaska high school graduates continuing to postsecondary education within a year of graduation.
+- Target: Increase to equal the national average of Alaska high school graduates continuing to postsecondary education, including skill-based training, within a year of graduation.

 - Target: Collaborate and coordinate with public and private entities for educational purposes.